MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 In Microsoft 365 organizations with Exchange Online mailboxes, admins can use the **Submissions** page in the Microsoft 365 Defender portal to submit messages, URLs, and attachments to Microsoft for analysis.
 There are two basic types of admin submissions:

-- **Admin-originated submissions**: Admins identify and report messages, attachments, or URLs  by selecting ::image type="icon" source="../../media/m365-cc-sc-create-icon.png" border="false"::: **Submit to Microsoft for analysis** as described in the [Admin-originated submissions](#admin-originated-submissions) section.
-These submissions happen outside of the built-in [user reporting experience](submissions-user-reported-messages-custom-mailbox.md) in Microsoft 365.
-In other words, the reported items don't appear on the **User reported** tab on the **Submissions** page first.
+- **Admin-originated submissions**: Admins identify and report messages, attachments, or URLs (entities) by selecting ::image type="icon" source="../../media/m365-cc-sc-create-icon.png" border="false"::: **Submit to Microsoft for analysis** from the tabs on the **Submissions** page as described in the [Admin-originated submissions](#admin-originated-submissions) section.

+  After the admin reports the entity, an entry appears on the corresponding tab on the **Submissions** page (anywhere except the **User reported** tab).

-- **Admins submission of user reported messages**: The built-in [user reporting experience](submissions-user-reported-messages-custom-mailbox.md) is turned on and configured (using Microsoft reporting tools or supported third-party reporting tools), and the reported messages are delivered only to the reporting mailbox, not to Microsoft.
-The user reported messages appear on the **User reported** tab on the **Submissions** page, and admins submit the messages to Microsoft.
-After the admin submits the message, an entry is also created on the corresponding tab on the **Submissions** page.
+- **Admin submission of user reported messages**: The built-in [user reporting experience](submissions-user-reported-messages-custom-mailbox.md) is turned on and configured (using Microsoft reporting tools or supported third-party reporting tools), and the reported messages are delivered only to the reporting mailbox, not to Microsoft.
+The user reported messages appear on the **User reported** tab on the **Submissions** page, and admins submit the messages to Microsoft from the **User reported** tab.

+  After the admin submits the message, an entry is also created on the corresponding tab on the **Submissions** page (for example, the **Emails** tab).
 These types of admin submissions are described in the [Admin options for user reported messages](#admin-options-for-user-reported-messages) section.

-When admins submit an email message for analysis, Microsoft does the following checks:
+When admins submit email messages for analysis, Microsoft does the following checks:

 - **Email authentication check**: Whether email authentication passed or failed when it was delivered.
 - **Policy hits**: Information about any policies or overrides that might have allowed or blocked the incoming email into the organization, thus overriding our filtering verdicts.